 BCSD has a current, K-12 enrollment of 879, changed from 1,016 in 2010.
 School Superintendent Andy Doell is optimistic about the current state of the school and its relation to the Town.
-While District enrollment has declined somewhat, it has shrunk less than expected, and the District expects declines to flatten.
-Additionally, BCSD has maintained excellent communication with the Town and neighboring school districts with regard to weather, emergencies and pending roadwork.

-Cornell University's Program on Applied Demographics estimates the following enrollment data for each school district in 2028:
+While District enrollment has declined somewhat, it has shrunk less than expected, Cornell University's Program on Applied Demographics estimates the following enrollment data for each school district in 2028: